 On one occasion when his followers pointed out how grand the Temple was, Jesus made this sombre prediction:

-This prediction was fulfilled to the letter when the Romans razed the temple to the ground in the first Jewish–Roman war between AD 66 and 70.
-The Roman Emperor Vespasian sent his Roman Aarmy, led by the future Emperor Titus to end a Jewish revolt.
+This prediction was fulfilled to the letter when the Romans razed the temple to the ground in the first Jewish–Roman war between 66 and 70 AD.
+The Roman Emperor Vespasian sent his Roman Army, led by the future Emperor Titus to end a Jewish revolt.
 In the process Jerusalem was besieged and the Temple was destroyed.

-The Arch of Titus in Rome was built by the Romans to commemorate the overthrow of Jerusalem in AD 70.
+The Arch of Titus in Rome was built by the Romans to commemorate the overthrow of Jerusalem in 70 AD.
 Part of the Arch shows the seven branched lampstand from the Temple in Jerusalem being taken by the Romans.

 With typical Roman thoroughness, they completely destroyed the Temple.
 Jesus’ prediction that not one stone would be left on another was fulfilled.
-These stones from the Temple were probably thrown down by the Roman armies in AD 70.
+These stones from the Temple were probably thrown down by the Roman armies in 70 AD.
 They’re a reminder of the literal fulfilment of Jesus’ words.

 All that now remains of the Temple complex is a portion of the wall which supports the platform on which the Temple once stood.
 This wall is the well known Western or Wailing Wall which continues to be the focus of Jewish aspirations and pilgrimage to this day.

-After the third Jewish revolt in AD135, the Jews were dispersed throughout the vast Roman Empire.
+After the third Jewish revolt in 135 AD, the Jews were dispersed throughout the vast Roman Empire.
 The Atlas of Jewish History produced by leading Jewish historian Martin Gilbert, says: